Accretion onto Stars with Octupole Magnetic Fields: Matter Flow, Hot Spots and Phase Shifts: Accretion onto Stars with an Octupole and a Dipole Field

-Fig. \ref{flowwdip}(a) shows that initially, at $t=0$, the octupole component dominates near the star, while the dipole dominates at larger distances, such as the inner edge of the disc, which is different from the pure octupole case.
+\fig{flowwdip}(a) shows that initially, at $t=0$, the octupole component dominates near the star, while the dipole dominates at larger distances, such as the inner edge of the disc, which is different from the pure octupole case.
 Panels (b)- (d) show that the disc is stopped by the magnetosphere at $r_m\approx 0.9\approx 2.6 R_\star$.
 This radius is smaller than $r_{eq}\approx 1.5$, and therefore the octupolar field dominates at the disc-magnetosphere boundary.
-The accretion flow is similar to that in the pure octupole case (see Fig. \ref{flowoct}), though here the misalignment angle $\Theta=20^\circ$ is larger and matter flows more easily above the equatorial set of loops.
+The accretion flow is similar to that in the pure octupole case (see \fig{flowoct}), though here the misalignment angle $\Theta=20^\circ$ is larger and matter flows more easily above the equatorial set of loops.
 On the other hand, the octupole is inclined more strongly (than in the pure octupole case), and part of the funnel stream is located in the equatorial plane, due to which the magnetospheric gap is not empty (panel d).
+The red line in panel (d), $\beta_1=1$, shows that the matter stress equals the magnetic stress at $r\approx 1$, where the octupolar component dominates.
+At smaller accretion rates in the disk, the line moves to larger distances, and at $r\gtrsim 1.5$, the dipole component dominates.

 Comparison of panel (a) with the other panels shows the difference between the initial potential field (panel a) and the non-potential fields obtained in the simulations.
-The magnetic field lines threading the disc and corona inflate, are wrapped around the rotation axis and form some kind of a magnetic tower (Romanova et al.\ 2009).
+The magnetic field lines threading the disc and corona inflate, are wrapped around the rotation axis and form some kind of a magnetic tower (Romanova et al.\ 2011a).
 The field strongly differs from the potential one at $r>r_m$, where the disc and corona matter strongly disturb the magnetosphere.
-The potential approximation, however, is reasonably good inside the magnetospheric radius, $r<r_m$, where $\beta<1$ (inside the red line in the figure).
+However, inside the magnetospheric radius, $r<r_m$, the magnetic stress dominates, and hence the magnetosphere is not disturbed by the plasma flow, and the potential approximation is valid.